-Science Explorers:
+Science Explorers & Camp Invention:

-An after school and summer program involving established science content areas.
-This is a need to pay for program and sign-ups are done on-line with teachers from our school running the program.
+There are after school and summer programs involving a variety of science content areas.
+These programs require an additional fee and sign-ups are done on-line with teachers from our school running the program.
 There are multiple sessions a year and a one-week summer camp.